jangxyz/html-tagged-templates/README.md

 </tr>`)
 ```

-To access elements inside nested the outermost element, see [`htmlWithQueryFn`].
+To access elements inside nested the outermost element, see [htmlWithQueryFn](#user-content-htmlwithqueryfn).

 Multiple string arguments result into a single element.
 You can pass in attributes values, including event callbacks.
-Note all attributes should be surrounded with quotes -- both single and double quotes are allowed.

 ```javascript
 const button = htmlSingleFn([